lolepezy/rpki-prover/README.md

 Implementation of the RPKI relying party software with the focus on a reasonable compromise between resource utilisation and ease of introducing changes.

 At the moment it is only the daemon written in Haskell and there's some work planned for the UI.
+It is only able to do the validation once and give out the VRPs.

 Currently implemented features are